-Tier 1: generic drugs
+- Tier 1: generic drugs

-Tier 2: formulary or preferred brand name drugs
+- Tier 2: formulary or preferred brand name drugs

-Tier 3: non-formulary or non-preferred brand name drugs
+- Tier 3: non-formulary or non-preferred brand name drugs

-Tier 4: generic/preferred specialty drugs
+- Tier 4: generic/preferred specialty drugs

-Tier 5: non-preferred specialty drugs
+- Tier 5: non-preferred specialty drugs

 - Generic drugs or generic equivalents are medications that have the same active ingredients, and provide the same clinical benefits as their brand-name counterparts.
 Generic equivalents become available when a brand name drug patent expires.
 They may look different than their corresponding brand name drugs in size, shape or color, but they meet the same U.S. Food and Drug Administration standards for safety, purity and potency. - Single source brand drugs are brand name drugs that do not have a generic equivalent which are marketed under a registered trade name or trademark and are available from only one manufacturer.
-These products are generally patentprotected for a period of time. - Multisource brand drugs are brand name drugs which are distributed by more than one manufacturer and which also may have a generic drug counterpart available. - Specialty drugs, including biotech drugs, require special handling and close monitoring and are used to treat chronic complex conditions including, but not limited to: hemophilia, immune deficiency, growth hormone deficiencies, multiple sclerosis, Crohn's disease, hepatitis C, HIV, hormonal disorders, rheumatoid arthritis, and pulmonary disorders.
+These products are generally patent-protected for a period of time. - Multisource brand drugs are brand name drugs which are distributed by more than one manufacturer and which also may have a generic drug counterpart available. - Specialty drugs, including biotech drugs, require special handling and close monitoring and are used to treat chronic complex conditions including, but not limited to: hemophilia, immune deficiency, growth hormone deficiencies, multiple sclerosis, Crohn's disease, hepatitis C, HIV, hormonal disorders, rheumatoid arthritis, and pulmonary disorders.
 These drugs require prior authorization.
-After two fills, you must fill the prescription for a specialty medication through Accredo, the Express Scripts Specialty Pharmacy.
-The Plan participates in specialty management programs where Accredo is the exclusive pharmacy and no fills are allowed at retail.
-Call Express Scripts at 855-315-8527 for prior authorization and if you have any questions regarding quantity limits or other issues related to their Specialty Pharmacy services. - Compound Medications are made when a licensed pharmacist combines or mixes multiple ingredients to meet a doctor's request.
-The U.S. Food and Drug Administration (FDA) does not verify the quality, safety and/or effectiveness of compound medications.
-While they may be used if an FDA approved commercially available drug does not work, compound medications have ingredients that can often cost more but are not necessarily more effective than similar FDA-approved medications. - Compounded prescriptions are not FDA approved and not covered by the Plan.
-Investigational drugs are not FDA approved; therefore, if the compound includes an investigational drug, the compound will not be covered.
-Your doctor must call Express Scripts Member Services at 855-315-8527 to determine if the compound medication is covered.
-If coverage is not approved, you will be responsible for the full cost of the compound medication.
-Ask your doctor to prescribe FDA approved manufactured products for your condition.